RanaMHM/-speech-to-text-text-to-speech-for-chatbot/README.md

 The first steps will be done as in STT, but by choosing Text-to-Speech from the catalog.
 Then the steps in this video are followed https://www.youtube.com/watch?v=khBVC3Sr6z8 OR https://www.youtube.com/watch?v=8k8S5ruFAUs and work on the codes by choosing the appropriate language and changing the voice and writing the speech we want to convert.

+It is possible to use Arabic speaking by inserting "a-MS_OmarVoice" On Voice in file tts.py - [Arabic.mp3](https://github.com/RanaMHM/IBM-Watson-STT-TTS/blob/main/Arabic.mp3)

+> voice="a-MS_OmarVoice"